Quick Answer

 • The biggest challenge is maintaining continuous conductivity at seams.
 Use conductive gasket tape along the lid contact surface — regular weatherstripping won’t work because it’s non-conductive.

 • A generator must be fully cooled and fuel-drained before storage.
 Storing a hot or fueled generator in a sealed metal container is a fire and fume hazard.
+Don’t skip this.

-• Weight becomes a factor.
+• Weight becomes a real factor.
 A 55-gallon steel drum with a generator inside isn’t something you’re moving alone.

-How to Harden Your Home Against EMP Beyond a Faraday Cage
+Hardening Your Home Against EMP Beyond a Faraday Cage

 Entry Point Protection